clearent/ClearentIdtechIOSFramework/README.md

    [clearentVP3300 clearContactlessConfigurationCache];
 ```

 * New helper method to configure everything at once.
-This method also gives you the ability to disable our remote logging (recommended for to quiet down debugging only).
+This method also gives you the ability to disable our remote logging (recommended for debug only).

 ```smalltalk
    ClearentVP3300Config *clearentVP3300Config = [[ClearentVP3300Config alloc] init];